 - Program Methods and Design: A description of how the program is expected to work to solve the stated problem and achieve the goal.
-Include a logic model as appropriate.

-- Proposed Program Schedule and Timeline: The proposed timeline for the program activities.
+- Proposed Program Schedule: The proposed timeline for the program activities.
 Include the dates, times, and locations of planned activities and events.

 - Key Personnel: Names, titles, roles and experience/qualifications of key personnel involved in the program.
 What proportion of their time will be used in support of this program?

-- Program Partners: List the names and type of involvement of key partner organizations.
+- Program Partners: List the names and type of involvement of key partner organizations and sub-awardees.

 - Program Monitoring and Evaluation Plan: This is an important part of successful grants.
-Throughout the timeframe of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant?
+Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant?

 - Future Funding or Sustainability Applicant’s plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.

-- 1-page CV or resume of key personnel who are proposed for the program
+- 1-page CV or resume of key personnel who are proposed for the program;

 - Unique Entity Identifier and System for Award Management (SAM.gov)